How is A Will Made?

 The majority of people will leave their estate to close family, loved ones & friends, with possibly some contribution to good causes.
-They will normally wish to leave instructions as to funeral, burial or cremation.
+They normally wish to leave instructions as to funeral, burial or cremation.
 They may wish to give instructions regarding organ donation.
-Including these elements in a document will generate a Simple Will that is suitable for the great majority of people. willHQ.com is appropriate for anyone who wishes to create such a simple will.
+Including these elements in a document will generate a simple Will that is suitable for the great majority of people. willHQ.com is appropriate for anyone who wishes to create such a simple will.

 What happens if someone dies without a will?